Look up! Check out the predawn sky this week for celestial treats

 Early risers could have a chance to see our closest planets clustered together in the eastern predawn sky this week.

-The waning crescent moon was joined by Venus, Mars and Saturn — all bunched within an 8-degree circle to form what is called a conjunction earlier this week, according to EarthSky.
+The waning crescent moon seemed to sweep by Venus, Mars and Saturn earlier this week.
+The three planets had been bunched within an 8-degree circle of each other to form what is called a conjunction, according to EarthSky.

-The three planets remain close into early April and could even be joined by Jupiter, possibly popping above the eastern horizon shortly before sunrise through the end of the month.
+The three planets will remain close into early April and could even be joined by Jupiter, which could pop above the eastern horizon shortly before sunrise through the end of the month.

-Weather permitting, we could also see a very thin crescent moon near the horizon after sunset, according to EarthSky writers John Jardine Goss and Deborah Byrd.
+Weather permitting, we could also see a very thin crescent moon near the horizon after sunset on Friday, according to EarthSky writers John Jardine Goss and Deborah Byrd.

 “The farthest west you are, the more likely you’ll see a young moon on April 1.
 But — given clear skies — all of us in the Northern Hemisphere should see the very thin crescent moon, floating just above the western horizon after sunset.
 An exquisite sight!”